jmartindf/ahk-micmute/README.md

 ## Usage

-1. Hit `XButton1` (mouse button 4, a.k.a. 'back') to toggle mute while the button is held
+1. Hit `Right-Control` (The "Control" button to the right of the space bar) to toggle mute while the button is held
-1. Hit `XButton2` (mouse button 5, a.k.a. 'forward') to toggle mute
+1. Double tap the `Pause` button (located between the "ScrLk" and "NumLk" keys on my keyboard) to toggle mute
 1. Configure your software (games, discord, skype etc) to use 'open mic'

-This effectively means that mouse button 5 switches you between 'push to talk' and 'push to mute', and mouse button 4 is the PTT/PTM button.
+This effectively means that Pause switches you between 'push to talk' and 'push to mute', and Right-Control is the PTT/PTM button.
 It toggles system-wide mute, effectively getting you system-wide PTT/PTM when everything is set to open mic.

 ## Customization